- 16x Prompt vs ChatGPT / Claude

 16x Prompt vs Cursor

-To use GPT-4 / Claude 3.5 Sonnet in Cursor, you need to either pay for API usage or use a paid plan.
+To use premium models like GPT-4 / Claude 3.5 Sonnet in Cursor, you need to either pay for API usage or use a paid plan.

-16x Prompt also has built-in API integration for GPT-4 and Claude 3.5 Sonnet, allowing you to use these models directly within the app, and even compare their outputs side by side.
+16x Prompt also has built-in API integration for GPT-4 and Claude 3.5 Sonnet, allowing you to use these models directly within the app by entering your own API key (BYO API).
+You can also compare the outputs of different models side by side.

 Complexity of Task